Last Updated: February 16, 2025

 Which Programs Accept GRE Scores?

-GRE is widely accepted for graduate programs (for many majors).
-For professional degree courses, it is popular in Engineering, Science, Stats, Mathematics etc. More than 500 business schools worldwide accept the GRE General Test, including top schools like Harvard, MIT, Wharton, and INSEAD, for their MBA programs.
+Graduate schools widely accept the GRE for many majors.
+For professional degree courses, it is popular in Engineering, Science, Stats, Mathematics, etc. disciplines.
+More than 500 business schools worldwide accept the GRE General Test, including top schools like Harvard, MIT, Wharton, and INSEAD, for their MBA programs.
 In the last few years, the number of business schools accepting the GRE General Test for MBA admissions has quadrupled.
 Law Schools also accept the GRE Score report.

 To view the list of accredited colleges and fellowship providers across various nations that can receive the GRE score,